By the time I rode back to Starfall, Fiona was getting anxious.

 “Do you think you can get things up and running soon?”
 I asked.

-“Of course, Commander,” she replied.
+“Of course,” she replied.
 “I can have things back to normal in no time at all.
-If we work hard we can still have you stocked up with medicine and potions for your assault against the citadel.”
+If we work hard we can still have the attack force stocked up with medicine and potions for the assault against the Citadel.”

 “That’s wonderful news,” I replied.
 “I can’t thank you enough, Tessa.
 Your hard work here is greatly appreciated.”

 “I’m just glad I can help.
-If you hadn’t saved me back in Kalimdor, I wouldn’t be alive right now.”
+If you hadn’t saved me back in the world above, I wouldn’t be alive now.”

 I smiled.
 “If it wasn’t for me, you wouldn’t be stuck here, either.”

 “I’ll take struck here over being dead,” she replied.
 “Now buck up.
-We’ve got an Iron Horde to defeat in Tanaan Jungle!”
+We’ve got a World Ship to protect!”